MauriceHendrix/reading-group-software-topics/_episodes/12-performance.md

 {: .language-python}

 * Finally *
 If there is a built-in python method you should probably use it as it's probably probably faster than what you can write.
-It may even have an underlying C implemntation.
+It may even have an underlying C implementation.
 Many methods allow you flexibility e.g. sorting methods allow you to specify what to sort on. e.g.

 ~~~
 example_dist_list = [{'name': 'Earth', 'num_moons': 1},